khamidsultan/SQL-Ad-Hoc-Challenge/README.md

 1. Check ‘ad-hoc-requests.pdf’ - there are 10 ad hoc requests for which the business needs insights.
 2. You need to run a SQL query to answer these requests.
 3. The target audience of this dashboard is top-level management - hence you need to create a presentation to show the insights.
-4. Be creative with your presentation, audio/video presentation will have more weightage.

 **Link for the challenge:** [codebasics.io](https://codebasics.io/challenge/codebasics-resume-project-challenge/7)